How to Choose and Grow the Prettiest Pansies for Cool-Season Color

 Pansies vs. Violas

-Pansies are viola hybrids, officially known as Viola x wittrockiana, with a complex ancestry that includes several species.
-They're short-lived perennials but are used as annuals or biennials.
-Similar to pansies and offered in garden centers at the same time are Johnny jump-ups (Viola tricolor) and Viola 'Jackanapes'.
+Pansies (Viola x wittrockiana) are viola hybrids with a complex ancestry that includes several different species.
+They're short-lived perennials but are mostly grown as annuals or biennials.
+Similar to pansies and offered in garden centers at the same time are closely related Johnny jump-ups (Viola tricolor) and Viola 'Jackanapes'.
 Both of these have hardiness similar to pansies.

-Pansies come in Series that offer the same plant and flower characteristics but in a variety of bloom colors.
-This gives you great flexibility in working with flower color because you can buy individual colors of a series, if you wish, or a mix of colors from the same series.
+Pansies come in series that offer the same plant and flower characteristics but in a variety of bloom colors.
+This gives you great flexibility in working with flower color because you can buy individual colors from a series, or a mix of colors from the same series.

-- Plant as early as possible.
-The more established the plants are, the better they'll be able to withstand cold, desiccating winter conditions.
+The more established the plants are, the better they'll be able to withstand cold winter conditions.
 That means planting in September, if possible.
 The farther south you are, the wider your planting window, and October may also be acceptable in warmer Zones.
 But in Zones 4-7, early planting is key.

-- Ensure good drainage.
-Pansies are susceptible to saturated soil.
+Pansies are susceptible to root rot in overly saturated soil.
 They have been known to overwinter successfully, only to succumb to excessive moisture as the winter's snow and ice begin to melt.
 Be sure they're growing in a well-drained location.

 A technique gaining in popularity is to plant spring-blooming bulbs in fall in the usual fashion, then install pansies in the same bed, right over the bulbs.
 The bulbs will emerge and bloom as usual in spring.
 When their flowers die down, the pansies will just be starting their spring bloom, providing additional color while the bulb foliage ripens.
 This is a great way to get more color from your beds until it's time to plant summer annuals.